Japicasa/Jedicut_over_USB_ESP8266/README.md

 MotorY2 Direction 9

 This is because Jedicut is just transmiting this commands over the Serial and it is the Arduino that decodes these commands in the  phisical motors connections.
+See the thread https://www.jedicut.com/forums/viewtopic.php?f=6&t=8582
+Maybe you already were there...

 The rest of parameters in this page can be ignored.